nexmo-community/vonage-campus-client-sdk-workshop/README.md

 }
 ```

 We're saving a reference to the call in an object so we can interact with it from other parts of our application.
-We're also appending a button to the chat window to hang up a call, adding an `click` event listener to it.
+We're also appending a button to the chat window to hang up a call, adding a `click` event listener to it.

 We still need to implement the `hangUp` method, so let's do that now.
 The Nexmo Call object has a `hangUp` method on it, that hangs up the current call, so we'll use that.